itchyny/github-migrator/README.md

   - Webhooks, Notifications, Integrations

 ## Disclaimer
-This tool is stil under construction.
+This tool is still under construction.
 I assume no responsibility according to what happens using this tool.

 ## Bug Tracker